 And while the following is hardly an exhaustive list, in my experience, these are the things that collectors respond to most:

 2015 Oil on canvas, 11 x 14 in.

-Art lovers are drawn to the feelings evoked by your work more than the subject.
+Art lovers are drawn to the feelings evoked by your work more than anything else.

 But because they don’t know this will usually respond to the subject.